top of page

 What are Trade Secrets?

-Trade secrets, also referred to as know-how and other confidential or proprietary information play an important role, particularly in Business.
+Trade secrets, also referred to as know-how and other confidential or proprietary information play an important role, particularly in business.

 Trade secrets are typically broadly defined and may include: